 - Safeguarding is the responsibility of the supervising member of staff.
 Please see University of Suffolk Safeguarding Policy and the IT services Acceptable Use Policy.

 - Section 7 of the IT policy for under 18's covers what to do if a safeguarding issue arises.

 - Please make sure you are familiar with all policies before making a request to the IT Service Desk.

-Staff members can make requests for new additional software, this will require sign-off from your line manager.
+Staff members can make requests for new or additional software, this will require approval from your line manager.
 Software evaluation may take up to six weeks from submission, please email the IT Service Desk on ITServiceDesk@uos.ac.uk and provide the following information.